dumbNickname/pwa/README.md

 This npm script starts the backend server on port `9000` and the frontend development server on port `4200` which proxies all REST calls to the backend server.
 Go to [http://localhost:4200](http://localhost:4200)

-### App shell in action
+### App shell and Service Worker in action

-Build the app including Universal rendering of the app shell and start the server:
+Build the app including Universal rendering of the app shell and Service Worker generation and start the server:
 ```
 npm run server:prod
 ```